 Yes, you do need these plans, especially if you work remotely.
-Just because you work from home doesn’t mean that your data is safe.
+Working from home doesn’t mean that your data is safe from cybercriminals.

 What kinds of data do cybercriminals target?

-Cybercriminals will likely target personal client data, but they might also try to steal your identity, including your PTIN, EFIN, or CAF numbers.
-This will allow them to file fraudulent returns or steal even more people’s sensitive tax info.
+Cybercriminals will likely target personal client data, but they might also try to steal your identity and business information, including your PTIN, EFIN, or CAF numbers.
+Obtaining your business information will allow them to file fraudulent returns or steal even more people’s sensitive tax information.

 How do I know if my information is being used to file fraudulent tax returns?

 You can check your IRS e-Services E-file Application to see how many returns have been filed with your EFIN that week.
 If you see a vast number of returns, you may be dealing with data theft.
 Keep an accurate record of your e-filed returns so you can check them against e-Services at least weekly.